 Emeli is a Scottish double Brit award winning artist and songwriter, who got the world on its feet during the opening ceremony of the 2012 London Olympic Games.
 Emeli took her first steps on stage at the Aberdeen Music Hall in 1995 and launched herself into the musical spotlight.

 Aberdeen’s much-loved Music Hall has been a part of the civic and social life of the city for nearly 200 years.
-Its transformation involves the restoration, redevelopment, and upgrade of the historic concert hall.
-It is one of the oldest in Scotland and has a place at the heart of city life for generations.
+Its transformation involved the restoration, redevelopment, and upgrade of this historic A-listed concert hall, one of the oldest in Scotland, securing its place at the heart of city life for generations.

 The original building was completed in 1822, designed by Aberdeen architect Archibald Simpson.
 He was one of two local architects who designed and built most of the famous buildings of that time which earned Aberdeen the name of ‘Granite City’.

-The transformation project team will carry out complex demolition and excavation work, to restore the concert hall’s original features and build new public areas with improved access.
-The plans will allow the classic auditorium with its renowned acoustics, historic Willis organ and Strachan murals to be safeguarded forever for the people of Aberdeen.
+To complete this project the team carried out complex demolition and excavation work, restoring the concert hall’s original features whilst building new public areas with improved access.
+This renovation allowed the classic auditorium with its renowned acoustics, historic Willis organ and Strachan murals to be safeguarded forever for the people of Aberdeen.

 The category ‘A’ listed Aberdeen Music Hall is one of Scotland’s oldest and most historic concert halls.
 Originally the County Assembly Rooms.
 Archibald Simpson who won the architectural competition launched in 1818 was responsible for much of the ‘Granite City’ buildings designed around that time.
 Work began in 1820 and the Assembly Rooms opened for business in 1822.